When is Katherine Ryan's The Duchess released on Netflix? Everything you need to know

 Comedian Katherine Ryan plays a “fashionably disruptive single mom” in the upcoming Netflix series.

-Canadian comedian Katherine Ryan is swapping stand up for sitcom, with her new Netflix comedy The Duchess.
+Katherine Ryan has released stand-up sets on Netflix to great acclaim, but now she’s moving into sitcom territory on the platform with her new comedy The Duchess.

-Due to land on the streamer next month, the scripted series stars Ryan as a “fashionably disruptive single mum living in London” who often finds herself making “powerful and problematic choices”.
+Due to land on the streamer next month, the scripted series stars Ryan as a “fashionably disruptive single mum living in London” who debates whether to have a second child with her estranged baby daddy Shep (Rory Keenan).

+Netflix recently dropped the show’s first trailer, which reveals Australian comedian Steen Raskopoulos and presenter Michelle de Swarte to be also in the cast.

 When is The Duchess on Netflix?